Our Curriculum Aims

 - Help pupils to develop a chronologically secure knowledge and understanding of British, local and world history.

-- Develop a wide vocabulary of everyday historical terms.
+- Develop a broad and long lasting knowledge of historical vocabulary.

 Other Useful Links